rcos/CSCI-4470-OpenSource/Modules/BuildSystems/Lab-BuildSystems.md

 - You will follow steps 1-5 of the CMake tutorial: [http://www.cmake.org/cmake-tutorial/](http://www.cmake.org/cmake-tutorial/)

     - Please read and understand the Tutorial

-- Your lab report (lab5report.md)  consists of code and the results pasted for each of the five steps.
+- Your lab report (Lab5.md)  consists of code and the results pasted for each of the five steps.
+- Submit a ''.txt'' file with a link to your Lab5.md file on github by 11:59:59 on 2/12/2019 for full credit.